The Other Side of Suboxone

 Suboxone Side Effects

-The buprenorphine in Suboxone has both major and minor side effects.
+The buprenorphine in Suboxone has several potential side effects.

 - Drowsiness and unusual fatigue

-In addition to these side effects, buprenorphine also causes withdrawal.
-If a person has been taking this medication for a long period of time and they no longer receive it, they suffer withdrawal symptoms similar to those suffered when stopping other forms of opiates.
+In addition to these side effects, the abrupt discontinuation of buprenorphine could also lead to withdrawal.
+If a person has been taking this medication for a long period of time and they no longer receive it, they may be at risk of developing withdrawal symptoms similar to those associated with other opioid drugs.
+The severity of symptoms experienced depends on the degree of physiological dependence, which itself develops as a factor of dose and duration of use.
+Common withdrawal symptoms may include:1,3

 - Nausea, vomiting, and diarrhea